 Situated on Quonochontaug Pond and overlooking a pristine, undeveloped barrier beach, Shelter Harborites enjoy docking facilities and lifeguarded swimming at both the Pond and Beach.

 In addition, private courts are available for tennis enthusiasts.
-The Shelter Harbor Inn, a full-service country retreat, enchances the community with fine dining and charming accomodations.
+The Shelter Harbor Inn, a full-service country retreat, enhances the community with fine dining and charming accommodations.

 SHELTER HARBOR FIRE DISTRICT

 PUBLIC RECORDS REQUEST PROCEDURE

 Rhode Island Residents are entitled to access to public records pursuant to the relevant provisions of the Access To Public Records Act (R.I.
 General Laws 38-2 et. seq.
 “APRA”).
 The purpose of this procedure is to facilitate public access and inspection of public records in a prompt and efficient manner and to provide access to public records within a reasonable period of time.
 It should be noted that under APRA certain documents or information are not public where disclosure is exempt, is unlawful or constitutes an unwarranted invasion of privacy.